> Home Care

 - Homemaker – assistance with daily tasks such as shopping, laundry, meal preparation, and light housekeeping.

 - Personal Care Homemaker – assistance with personal care needs including bathing, grooming, dressing and toileting.
 Registered Nurses develop the care plan and monitor the Personal Care Homemaker’s performance.

 - Home Delivered Meals – a nutritious hot meal delivered at lunch time Monday-Friday with the option for up to 2 frozen meals for the weekend.

-- Companionship – social activities and friendship for elders who are isolated and homebound and receiving other Home Care services.
+- Companionship – visitation and socialization for elders who are isolated and homebound and receiving other Home Care services.

 Consumer Directed Care

-Some elders want to recruit, hire, and schedule their own care providers.
-Elder Services helps “coach” an elder with directing their care, and a fiscal intermediary manages the financial transactions between the elder and their care provider.
+Designed for elders who want to recruit, hire, and schedule their own care providers.
+Elder Services helps “coach” an elder with directing their own care and a fiscal intermediary manages the financial transactions between the elder and their care provider.
 To be eligible to participate in the Consumer Directed Program, elders must meet state eligibility guidelines.

 Personal Care Attendant (PCA) Program

 Individuals who receive Medicare and MassHealth Standard or Commonhealth benefits can exercise choice within the Personal Care Attendant Program to hire their own personal care workers.
 These workers can be non-relatives or relatives other than spouses, parents, legal guardians or PCA Program Surrogates.
 A PCA Program Surrogate is a person appointed by a PCA consumer to assist them in managing the PCA Program when they are unable to manage it independently.
 To qualify for the PCA Program the individual must have a chronic (long term) disabling diagnosis that causes the individual to require physical assistance with two or more activities of daily living.
 The individual’s primary care physician must authorize the individual to receive PCA services.